microsoft/ml-server-text-classification/SQLR/ReadmeSQLR.md

 To run the scripts, it requires the following:
  * SQL server 2017 with RevoscaleR (version 9.2) and MicrosoftML (version 1.4.0) installed and configured;
- * The SQL user name and password, and the user is configured properly to execute R scripts in-memory;
+ * The SQL user name and password, and the user is configured properly to execute R scripts in-memory (see [create_user.sql](..\Resources\ActionScripts\create_user.sql)).
- * SQL Database for which the user has write permission and can execute stored procedures (see create_user.sql);
+ * SQL Database for which the user has write permission and can execute stored procedures (see [create_user.sql](..\Resources\ActionScripts\create_user.sql)).
- * Implied authentification is enabled so a connection string can be automatically created in R codes embedded into SQL Stored Procedures (see create_user.sql).
+ * Implied authentication is enabled so a connection string can be automatically created in R codes embedded into SQL Stored Procedures.
  * For more information about SQL server 2016 and R service, please visit: https://msdn.microsoft.com/en-us/library/mt604847.aspx